 | High-force handheld notification | 3.7V rail, 13,500 rpm target, 2.0G, 65% duty | Boundary review needed for 10mm disc class. | Evaluate 12mm ERM or LRA/dual-motor fallback architecture. |

-| High-temperature enclosure | 3.0V rail, 12,000 rpm target, 1.2G, 50% duty, high ambient | Conditional due to thermal and adhesive risk. | Apply duty derating and run enclosure thermal validation. |
+| High-temperature enclosure | 3.0V rail, 12,000 rpm target, 1.2G, 50% duty, actuator-zone ambient near +70C | Conditional due to thermal and adhesive risk. | Apply duty derating, validate enclosure thermal gradient, and block deployment above +70C unless qualified parts are selected. |

 | Low-noise medical handheld | 3.3V rail, 10,500 rpm target, 0.8G, 35% duty, noise priority | Conditional with actuator-family comparison. | Run ERM vs LRA A/B test and choose based on measured acoustic profile. |

-| US consumer wearable with replaceable coin cell | Coin-cell-powered alert product targeting U.S. consumer channels | Conditional pending compliance and transport evidence. | Run 16 CFR 1263 / UL 4200A check and collect battery shipping documentation before RFQ lock. |
+| US consumer wearable with replaceable coin cell | Coin-cell-powered alert product targeting U.S. consumer channels | Conditional pending compliance and transport evidence. | Run 16 CFR 1263.3 and 1263.4 checks separately, then collect UN38.3 test-summary packet fields before RFQ lock. |

 Questions are grouped by intent, not glossary-only definitions.